 Governments can partner with the Center to pilot the innovative policy frameworks developed by our teams focused on different technologies.
 To find out more about government partnership opportunities and public sector engagement, email PSE@weforum.org.

-Center Partners are an exclusive group of global companies with the scale and ambition to help chart Fourth Industrial Revolution governance.
-Partners play a core leadership role.
+Center Partners are global companies with the scale and ambition to help chart Fourth Industrial Revolution governance.
+Partners play a core leadership role in co-designing Center project(s).
 They include:

 We discuss ethical issues, values and regulation of 4IR technologies such as the internet of things and AI/machine learning.
 The projects of the Center want to inspire exchange and sharing of big ideas and insights.

 A global hub of expertise, knowledge-sharing and collaboration, we are located at the Presidio in San Francisco, close to the world’s foremost technology companies, start-ups, investors, venture capital firms and academic institutions.